 GMS Racing PR

-- Sauter increased his lead in the driver championship point standings to 42 points over Christopher Bell.
-He has one win and 10 playoff points.
+- Sauter is second in the driver championship points, 42 points behind the leader, with one win and 10 playoff points.

 GMS Racing PR